-On various occasions I’ve had prospective tenants ask me what they should do if they’re unable to get a rental guarantor.
-Personally, as a Landlord, I would feel extremely uncomfortable about giving tenancy to anyone that couldn’t arrange a Guarantor.
+Personally, as a Landlord, I would feel extremely uncomfortable forming a tenancy agreement with anyone who is unable to arrange a Guarantor.
 Why?
 Because I’d only be thinking the following…

 Why doesn’t anyone trust this person enough to be their Guarantor?